strehle/cmdline-openid-client/README.md

       -client_jwt       P12 file for private_key_jwt authentication.
 This is an optional flag and only needed for confidential clients as replacement for client_secret.
       -client_jwt_key   Private Key in PEM for private_key_jwt authentication.
 Use this parameter together with -client_jwt_kid.
 Replaces -client_jwt and -pin.
       -client_jwt_kid   Key ID for private_key_jwt authentication.
 Use this parameter together with -client_jwt_key.
 Replaces -client_jwt and -pin, use value or path to X509 certificate.
-      -client_jwt_x5t   X5T Header for private_key_jwt authentication.
+      -client_jwt_x5t   Header for private_key_jwt X509 authentication.
 Use this parameter together with -client_jwt_key.
 Replaces -client_jwt and -pin, use value or path to X509 certificate.
       -scope            OIDC scope parameter.
 This is an optional flag, default is openid.
 If you set none, the parameter scope will be omitted in request.
       -refresh          Bool flag.
 Default false.
 If true, call refresh flow for the received id_token.
       -idp_token        Bool flag.
 Default false.
 If true, call the OIDC IdP token exchange endpoint (IAS specific only) and return the response.
       -idp_scope        OIDC scope parameter.
 Default no scope is set.
 If you set the parameter idp_scope, it is set in IdP token exchange endpoint (IAS specific only).
       -refresh_expiry   Value in seconds.
 Optional parameter to reduce Refresh Token Lifetime.
       -token_format     Format for access_token.
 Possible values are opaque and jwt.
-Optional parameter, default: opaque -cmd              Single command to be executed.
+Optional parameter, default: opaque -app_tid          Optional parameter for IAS multi-tenant applications.
+      -cmd              Single command to be executed.
 Supported commands currently: jwks, client_credentials, password -pin              PIN to P12/PKCS12 file using -client_tls or -client_jwt -port             Callback port.
 Open on localhost a port to retrieve the authorization code.
 Optional parameter, default: 8080
       -username         User name for command password grant required, else optional.
       -password         User password for command password grant required, else optional.
-      -h                Show this help
+      -h                Show this help for more details.
 ```